Tides Today & Tomorrow in Dauphin Island, AL

 What is the moon phase in Dauphin Island, AL tonight?

-Tonight the moon over Dauphin Island, AL is Waxing Gibbous (95% illuminated).
-This places Dauphin Island, AL in a spring tide cycle, so tidal ranges are near their weekly maximum this week.
+Tonight the moon over Dauphin Island, AL is First Quarter (46% illuminated).
+This places Dauphin Island, AL in a neap tide cycle, so tidal ranges are near their weekly minimum this week.

 US Harbors Tidal Data